Mark Dantonio: 2014 season

-In 2014, the Spartans finished the regular season 10–2, finishing second in the East division with a 7–1 record and ranked #8 in the nation.
+In 2014, the Spartans finished the regular season 10–2, finishing second in the East division with a 7–1 record and ranked No. 8 in the nation.
 After losing to third-ranked Oregon in the season's second game, the Spartans reeled off nine wins in their next 10 games.
 The Spartans earned a bid to the Goodyear Cotton Bowl Classic, part of the New Year's Six bowls, and rallied from 20 points down in the fourth quarter to defeat fifth-ranked Baylor 42–41 and finish the season with an overall record of 11–2.
 The two losses came against Oregon and Ohio State, the teams that would play in the 2015 College Football Playoff National Championship.
 After the Cotton Bowl game, Dantonio said "It's a feeling of belief in each other, and that's what we have.
 We don't give up on each other.
 Consequently, they don't give up in the game.
 We just keep playing hard.
 And that's what we've been able to accomplish."

 2015 season

-The 2015 season included an unlikely 17–14 road win against then-#2 Ohio State, in which the Spartans played without starting quarterback Connor Cook.
+The 2015 season included an unlikely 17–14 road win against No. 2 Ohio State, in which the Spartans played without starting quarterback Connor Cook.
 With the game tied at 14 in the final seconds, Michael Geiger kicked a 41-yard field goal as time expired.
 This season was also known for its game-changing touchdown following a botched punt on the final play of the Michigan game, giving MSU a shocking 27–23 victory.
 MSU also defeated Oregon and Penn State to finish the regular season with an 11–1 record, winning the East division with a 7–1 record.
-Michigan State went on to beat an undefeated Iowa team in the Big Ten Championship Game, and ended the season ranked #3 in the nation.
-The #3 ranking earned the Spartans a spot in the NCAA College Football Playoff and the right to play #2 ranked Alabama on New Year's Eve for a spot in the Championship game.
+Michigan State went on to beat an undefeated Iowa team in the Big Ten Championship Game, and ended the season ranked No. 3 in the nation.
+The No. 3 ranking earned the Spartans a spot in the NCAA College Football Playoff and the right to play No. 2 ranked Alabama on New Year's Eve for a spot in the Championship game.
 They lost to eventual National Champion Alabama in the semi-final game (Cotton Bowl), 38–0.

-2015 capped a six year stretch in which Michigan State went 65-16, the zenith of Dantonio's tenure.
+2015 capped a six year stretch in which Michigan State went 65–16, the zenith of Dantonio's tenure.